Drill Press: What It Is and When Do You Use it?

 A full-sized stationary drill press is heavy, relatively expensive and takes up valuable floor space in your work area.
 But what the drill press lacks in portability, it makes up for in power and precision.
 Unlike handheld drills which rely on arm strength and the steadiness of the operator to drill an accurate, clean hole, drill presses are precise by design.
 A rotating handle controls the descent of a spinning mechanism called the spindle (the bit is held in a chuck on the end of this spindle), which can only move vertically.
 This makes perfectly precise holes much easier to create.
 All models have a depth stop, for creating holes of consistent depth.

-Choosing a Drill Press
+How to Choose a Drill Press

 A drill press is a significant investment with some variables that you need to understand to purchase the right tool for you.
 Here are the main things to consider when shopping for a drill press.